nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-02-18-building-release-pipeline-release-management-visual-studio-2013/index.md

 ---
 title: Building a release pipeline with Release Management with Visual Studio 2013
+description: "Learn to build a scalable release pipeline with Visual Studio 2013's integrated release management.
+Enhance your DevOps practices for continuous delivery success!"
 date: 2014-02-18
 creator: Martin Hinshelwood
 id: "10372"